Livin La Pura Vida: Critical response

 Dennis Perkins of The A.V.
 Club gave this episode a B+, stating "'Livin La Pura Vida' is one of the better recent excursions, though, credited writer Brian Kelley steering the family’s group vacation to the Van Houten’s favorite getaway spot in Costa Rica around the sub-genre’s worst pitfalls, while managing to tell a coherent story from beginning to end.
 There’s even something of a nifty little mystery in how the seemingly no-more well-off Van Houtens are able to afford their annual multi-family trip, and some above-average character work to address the usually ignored financial stress the Simpsons’ single-episode world traveling would cause".

+Carol Vaughn of The Costa Rica Star thought the episode was "very imaginative" in portraying Costa Rica such as inventing new cocktails that the characters drink and said the depiction of the country was "exceedingly favorable."

+Awards and nominations

 Brian Kelley received a nomination for the Writers Guild of America Award for Outstanding Writing in Animation at the 72nd Writers Guild of America Awards for his script to this episode.